benallard/galileo/README.txt

     $ galileo

 .. note:: If you don't want to install this utility system-wide, you
-          may want to run the commands in a virtualenv_, the behaviour will not be affected.
+          may want to install it inside a virtualenv_, the behaviour will not be affected.

 .. _issue10: https://bitbucket.org/benallard/galileo/issue/10